How To Innovate Your Way To Microinsurance

 At Microinsurance Master we have seen the concepts detailed in The Startup Way at work.

 Join us if you want to innovate your way into microinsurance too.
-Our leadership programme starts on February 18, 2019 with a two-week immersion programme at Pioneer Microinsurance, followed by eight weeks of tailored coaching.
+The next edition of our annual accelerator programme starts on 3 July 2023 with a two-week immersion in Kenya, followed by three months of mentoring by industry leaders.